How to Get a Distraction-Free Computer in 10 Easy Steps

 What [distraction] consumes is rather obvious; it consumes the attention of its recipients.
 Hence, a wealth of [distraction] creates a poverty of attention.

-In the above quote from economist and Turing Prize winner Herbert Simon, the word “distraction” replaces the original word “information”.
 The sentiment remains the same.
 If you have a lot of distractions, your attention is necessarily reduced.

 Almost all distractions that our computers throw at us are useless or at best irrelevant at the time they crop up.